warrdel-erp/stones-be/md/work.md

 40. Add freight detail in SIPL single data and PO. ✔️
 41. Receive inventory status in SIPL and receive date. ✔️
-42. Sales Tax data in general
+42. Sales Tax data in general ✔️

-43. Total square by SIPL in inventory details.
+43. Slab in cart or not ✔️

-    Length \* width / 144
+44. Total fulfilled of requestedProducts in single PO ✔️
-44. Slab in cart or not ✔️
+45. check in add slab is given siplProductId belongs to given SIPLId ✔️

-45. Total fulfilled of requestedProducts in single PO ✔️
+46. Conditions for closing and canceling PO.

-46. check in add slab is given siplProductId belongs to given SIPLId ✔️
+47. total receiving and packaging quantity in sipl products.
-47. Conditions for closing and canceling PO.
+48. slab no. auto increment.
-48. put constants in tables for better data fetching
+49. freight bill.

-49.
+50. receive inventory.

 ---